 What a madhouse!
 The poor girl could not deal with us loonies.

-Once my cousin was up, apparently he also came to me but I could also not communicate or recognise him.
+Once my nephew was up, apparently he also came to me but I could also not communicate or recognise him.
 So being the only one capable of help, he took our injured buddy and drove him to the closest emergency station on the highway, located a few miles away from the camp to find an ambulance.

 Of course, seeing that the guy is bloody and trippy, they suspected that something weird must have happened and decided to keep them there for a while.
-In a rare heroic moment, my cousin then left our bud, jumped from the window of the station, got into his car, and came back rushing to the camp.
+In a rare heroic moment, nephew then left our bud, jumped from the window of the station, got into his car, and came back rushing to the camp.

 He told us that the police are probably on their way and that its better that we leave back to Cairo.
 Then he started to pack our bags and put them in the car since we were still out of order.
 The soberish woman, on the other hand, went to see the injured one.
-After all, the three of us came together while they came together
+After all, the three of us came together while they came together.

 On the five-hour way back, I remember nodding then waking up to see a veiled woman carrying a baby crossing the highway right in front of our car.
-So I would shout to my cousin: “Watch it!”
+So I would shout to my nephew: “Watch it!”
 Of course there was no one in this empty desert.
 This kept happening repeatedly for the first hour of the drive.
 My other friend was in the backseat muttering to himself, having some kind of mysterious conversation with the luggage.

 Then we stopped by the checkpoint of the Ahmed Hamdi Tunnel, about an hour from Cairo.
 This is a major one of five checkpoints from Cairo to Nuweiba, and it is where the military then the police check your papers and car.
 I had already instructed my buddy sitting in the back to shut the heck up, but as soon as we stopped he decided to open the door and go down from the car.
 His step has actually faltered and this is when I too went down, trying to minimise any damage.
 Fortunately, the officer didn’t notice and we made it on our way.